Nosto/wiki-docs/implementing-nosto/advanced-implementation/accessing-state-with-selectors.md

 Deprecated `useAppState` hook provides you full access to the entire application state.

 While simple, this hook has a number of disadvantages.
 Namely, any change to the state will trigger a re-render on every component that uses the state; and it may be complicated to access nested data.
-For better performance and usability, consider the `useAppStateSelector` hook described in the next section
+For better performance and usability, the `useAppStateSelector` hook described in the next section should be used instead.

 ## Selector hook